 The landowner of the past was an earlier birth of a landowner who faithfully supported the Buddha and his disciples.
 One day he decided he should show honor to dharma, but he didn’t know how.
-The Buddha, when asked, suggested the landowner give a gift to Ananda, one of his top disciples and his personal attendant, who was nicknamed the “Treasurer of Dharma” since he had committed everything to memory.
+When asked, the Buddha suggested the landowner give a gift to Ananda, one of his top disciples and his personal attendant, nicknamed the “Treasurer of Dharma,” since he had committed everything to memory.
 The landowner invited Ananda to his home with great splendor and gave him a variety of choice foods and enough expensive cloth to sew three robes.
 Since the offering was for dharma, Ananda considered himself undeserving.
-He put the food in his bowl and took everything back to the monastery and gave it to Sariputta, one of the two chief disciples.
-But Sariputta also felt unworthy and gave it to the Buddha who ate the food and kept the cloth since no one was above him.
+He put the food in his bowl and took everything back to the monastery, where he gave it to Sariputta, one of the two chief disciples.
+But Sariputta also felt unworthy and gave it to the Buddha, who ate the food and kept the cloth since no one was above him.

-When the Buddha heard some of his disciples discussing how the gift ending up with the Buddha was the appropriate result, he told them this story so they knew this was not the first time food rose by successive steps to the person who most deserved it.
+When the Buddha heard some of his disciples discussing how the gift ending up with the Buddha was the appropriate result, he told them this story so they knew that this was not the first time food rose in successive steps to the person who most deserved it.

 The king and the chaplain were earlier births of Ananda and Sariputta.